Yeh Rishta Kya Kehlata Hai: Viewers Compare It With Naamkaran's Leap; Ask Makers To END The Show!

 Fans Not Happy With Leap!

 While ardent fans of the show loved the look and are eagerly waiting for their favourite KaIra milan, many viewers were upset with the leap.
-They felt the leap resembled another show Naamkaran (which starred Aditi Bhatia and Zain Imam).
+They felt the leap resembled another show Naamkaran (which starred Aditi Rathore and Zain Imam).
 They also felt that the leap was dragging the story and asked makers to end the show.
 Well, indeed the feel and look of YRKKH looks similar to Naamkaran.
 Take a look at the comments!

 Viewers’ Comments: Keerti & Rosy777